justinmchase/game2/design/index.md

 ## Magic Circuits

 Magic circuits are constructed by placing magiparts into the world.
-Magiparts are analagous to real-world analog electroinic parts, like resistors and capacitors.
+Magiparts are analagous to real-world analog electronic parts, like resistors and capacitors.
 Magiparts are connected by Trace.
 Trace is analogous to wires in real-world electronics.
 Connecting a part to trace that is carrying more mana, or an incompatable mana type will cause the part to take damage.

 ### Magiparts List